Fellow Since 2000

-This profile was prepared when Kasmiati was elected to the Ashoka Fellowship in 2000.
+This description of Kasmiati's work was prepared when Kasmiati was elected to the Ashoka Fellowship in 2000.

 Kasmiati, a member of the historically oppressed Sasak minority group in Indonesia, is a catalyst for the social and economic emancipation of her sisters.
 She is the founder of a steadily growing mutual help association of poor Sasak women producers and traders, and she has begun convening all the groups concerned with Sasak women in order to develop a common strategy and to encourage collaboration.

 The New Idea